-"I love this recipe because it reminds me of my daughter.
+Joking around in the kitchen, making someone's favorite dessert, and the act of going to the store together to buy ingredients, all combine to make Taylor's happiest memories.
+He says that this recipe makes him happy because it reminds him of when his whole family gets together.
+Within the buckeye recipe is the sentiment that cooking together with your loved ones is what makes the act of cooking so great.
+Black bean and corn salsa "I love this recipe because it reminds me of my daughter.
 She was so happy to bring it home after learning it at a summer camp.
 She wanted to run to the store immediately to buy all the ingredients.
-Of course, it makes me smile to have 'cilantro on the side' because she hates cilantro!
+Of course, it makes me smile to have 'cilantro on the side,' because she hates cilantro!
 The colors in this recipe are fun and festive, just like she is." - Brooke B.

 A core memory for Brooke is making salsa with her daughter.
-She reminisced on how the salsa made her smile and laugh; despite the simplicity of the recipe, it brought her daughter so much joy.
+She reminisces on how the salsa makes her smile and laugh because of how simple it was to make even though it brought her daughter so much joy.
 To Brooke, happiness is the little things in life that bring a smile to your face just thinking about them.

-So, What is Happiness?
+So, what is happiness?

-A common theme throughout all of the interviews conducted was how feelings of happiness are often associated with being surrounded by family members or friends.
+A common theme within all the interviews conducted was how feelings of happiness revolve around family members or friends.
 It seems that people are happiest when they look back on a memory and can connect it to love, family, and times in their life that bring back good feelings.
-When thinking about something makes you smile or laugh, connects back to a core memory of joy, or makes you excited to do something-either for the first or hundredth time-that is how you know you are happy in the moment.
+It's when thinking about something makes you smile or laugh, connects back to a core memory of joy, or makes you excited to do something-either for the first or hundredth time.
+That is how you know you are happy in the moment.

+Rory Gilmore Gilmore Girls

+By: Camryn Smith